webgptorg/promptbook/README.md

 2. **Prompt-engineer** the prompt to the best shape you can achieve.
 3. Use **multiple prompts** in a pipeline to get the best result.

-In any of these situations, but especially in (3), the Promptbook library can make your life easier.
+In any of these situations, but especially in (3), the Promptbook library can make your life easier and make **orchestraror for your prompts**.

 -   **Separation of concerns** between prompt engineer and programmer; between code files and prompt files; and between prompts, templates, templating pipelines, and their execution logic.
 -   Set up a **common format** for prompts that is interchangeable between projects and language/technology stacks.